Everything On This Page is Tentative Until This Message Is Removed.

 Finals Arrangements

-Each winner of the Varsity, Junior Varsity, and Middle School divisions at each site will be offered the chance to travel to Birmingham to win the overall championship in their division.
-Such an offer must be formally accepted within 3 days of winning a site; if an offer is declined, the runner-up will be offered the chance to compete; if they decline, the 3rd place team will be offered, and so on.
+Each winner of the Varsity and Middle School divisions at each site will be offered the chance to travel to New Jersey to win the overall championship in their division.
+Such an offer must be formally accepted within 3 days of winning a site; if an offer is declined, the runner-up will be offered the chance to compete; if they decline, the 3rd place team will be offered.
+If no team 4th place or above accepts, the spot will be unfilled and no further offers will be made.

 The LIQBA will pay for…

-–If the school is less than or equal to 9 hours driving time, with no traffic, according to Google Maps, from the Birmingham-Jefferson Convention Center, the LIQBA will provide a travel stipend of $500 to the team and the team will be expected to travel by car, bus, van, train, etc.
+–If the school is less than or equal to 9 hours driving time, with no traffic, according to Google Maps, from NJTransit’s Convent Station in Morristown, the LIQBA will provide a travel stipend of $500 to the team and the team will be expected to travel by car, bus, van, train, etc.

-–If the school is more than 9 hours driving time from the Birmingham-Jefferson Convention Center as per the parameters above, the LIQBA will pay the airfare for 6 players and 1 coach to travel to Birmingham-Shuttlesworth International Airport.
-We will choose an airline, airport, and flight at our discretion.
+–If the school is more than 9 hours driving time from NJTransit’s Convent Station as per the parameters above, the LIQBA will pay the airfare for 6 players and 1 coach to travel to an airport in the New York metropolitan area.
+We will choose an airline, origin and destination airport, and flight at our discretion, though no flight will be a red-eye or have an overnight layover unless there is absolutely no other option.
 The flight may be nonstop or connecting.
-We will also pay for cab fare to the Convention Center.
+We will also pay for cab or train fare to St. Elizabeth’s.

 The LIQBA will not pay for…

-— Travel expenses for the winners of the South site, but we will pay for two extra nights in whatever hotel they are staying in for 6 players and 1 coach.
+— Travel expenses for the winners of the Northeast site, but we will pay for two extra nights in whatever hotel they are staying in for 4 players and 1 coach.

 — Travel expenses for a team to get to and from their home airport, or for players to get from their homes to the airport and back, or to and from their home to school or drop-off point.